r0x0r/pywebview/README.md

 ``` bash
 pip install pywebview
 ```
-- _Currently only python version 3.8 or older supported on Windows._
 - _On Linux you need additional libraries.
 Refer to the [installation](https://pywebview.flowrl.com/guide/installation.html) page for details._